stateful/docs.runme.dev/docs/guide/bigquery.md

 ## Authenticate with Google Cloud

-First, you need to authenticate your Google Cloud account, Run the command
+To get started, you need to authenticate your Google Cloud account using the `gcloud auth` feature which allows you have access to google cloud resources.
+Run the command:

 ```sh {"id":"01J2B937J9DH0TPAHSRX57KFSZ"}
 gcloud auth login